15abhinavgarg/agriculture_robot/README.md

 You will have to modify the path to the "live_data.csv" file before building the package in the agriculture_robot/src/pick_and_place.py file

 ### Live Joint Update
-After running the launch file and the ros2 node, and the robot has finished moving along the pre programmed trajectory, you can give it live joint angles by modifying the live_data.csv fine located in the /src folder.
+After running the launch file and the ros2 node, and the robot has finished moving along the pre-programmed trajectory, you can give it live joint angles by modifying the live_data.csv fine located in the /src folder.
 Another way to update this file is via the FK_test_script.py file located in the same directory.